enderNakamoto/warlords/README.md

 - **Aptos Randomness API**: We incorporate the [Aptos randomness API](https://aptos.dev/en/build/smart-contracts/randomness) to add an element of chance to battles.
 Combined with weather dependency, this randomness creates a more dynamic, realistic, and enjoyable battle strategy experience.

+- **Indexer API**: We used Nodit's Indexer API and Module events to build our leaderboard.

 ## Game Architecture